 Police found four people with gunshot wounds, and medics pronounced a male victim dead at the scene.
 Another victim was hospitalized in critical condition, while two others who were found at the house are in stable condition.

 Cook said a woman who was shot at the house arrived at Community East Hospital as a walk-in patient and is also in stable condition.

-The identity of the person who died has not been released, and police have not identified a suspect.
+The man who died was later identified as Brandon Dorsey, 20.
+Police have not identified a suspect.
 No other information was available.